mira8601/WIA1002-JOJOLands/README.md

 # WIA1002-JOJOLands

 The jojoland folder is the latest version.
-I fixed the randomOrder so do change it if you are using the class.
-Ignore PearlJam class since it is the one with duplicate values (can get the PearlJam classes from Yan Xin).
+The folder already combines Heaven's Door (basic feature 2), Pearl Jam (basic feature 3), The Joestars (basic feature 4), and Moody Blues (basic feature 5) in StartInterface.
+All of these basic features are completed but still waiting for basic feature 6 incase need to change basic feature 5.